 4. Libraries - R can do many statistical and data analyses.
 They are organized in so-called packages or libraries.
 With the standard installation, most common packages are installed.
 We'll need to load some packages from Bioconductor.
 Go to the packages tab in the bottom right window of RStudio.
 Packages listed in this window are installed, and if the checkbox next to them is ticked, the package is loaded (activated) and can be used.
 Load the package pheatmap, which we'll later use to analyze our data.
-You can either click Install and then check the box next to pheatmap, or run the following code.
+You can either click Install and then check the box next to pheatmap, or run the following code in the "Console" window on the lower left.